seamplex/feenox/doc/sds.md

 Definitions are English _nouns_ and instructions are English _verbs_.
 In the example above, [`PROBLEM`](https://www.seamplex.com/feenox/doc/feenox-manual.html#problem) is a definition because it tells FeenoX about something it has to do (i.e. that it has to solve a three-dimensional problem), but does not do anything actually.
 On the other hand, [`READ_MESH`](https://www.seamplex.com/feenox/doc/feenox-manual.html#read_mesh) is both a definition and an instruction: it defines that there exists a mesh named `nafems-le10.msh` which might be referenced later (for example in an [`INTEGRATE`](https://www.seamplex.com/feenox/doc/feenox-manual.html#integrate) or [`WRITE_MESH`](https://www.seamplex.com/feenox/doc/feenox-manual.html#write_mesh) instructions), but it also asks FeenoX to read the mesh at that point of the instruction list (more details below).
 Finally, [`PRINT`](https://www.seamplex.com/feenox/doc/feenox-manual.html#print) is a primary keyword taking different types and number or arguments.
 It is an instruction because it does not define anything, it just asks FeenoX to print the value of the function named `sigmay` evaluated at\ $2000,0,300$.
 In this case, `sigmay` is a function which is implicitly defined when [`PROBLEM`](https://www.seamplex.com/feenox/doc/feenox-manual.html#problem) is set to `mechanical`.
 If `sigmay` was referenced before [`PROBLEM`](https://www.seamplex.com/feenox/doc/feenox-manual.html#problem), FeenoX would not find it.
 And if the problem was of any other type, FeenoX would not find it even when referenced from the last line of the input file.

 The following example further illustrates the differences between definitions and instructions.
-It compares the result of (numerically but adaptively) integrating $f(x,y,z) = \sin(x^3 + y^2 + z)$ over a unit cube against using a 3D Gauss integration scheme over a fixed set of quadrature points on the same unit cube meshes with two regular hexahedra in each direction (totalling 8 hexahedra).
+It compares the result of (numerically but adaptively) integrating $f(x,y,z) = \sin(x^3 + y^2 + z)$ over a unit cube against using a 3D Gauss integration scheme over a fixed set of quadrature points on the same unit cube meshes with two regular hexahedra in each direction (totaling 8 hexahedra).
 In one case hex20 are used and in the other one, hex27.
 Both cases use 27 quadrature points per element.

 ```{.feenox include=integral_over_hex.fee}
 ```